A rural place beside streams in the folds of hills.

 Glenside is a suburb located between Wellington and Porirua, centrally located at the southern end of New Zealand's North Island.
 It is mainly rural zoned and is between the neighbouring communities of Johnsonville and Tawa on the old Porirua Road.
 Hills, streams and rural landscape characterise the area.
 The resident population is 345 (NZ Statistics, 2013 Census).

-Walk from Twiglands Gardeners World up historic Glenside Road and the old Stebbings Road to Stebbings dam.
+Walk from Thyme Cafe or Glenside Reserve up historic Glenside Road and the old Stebbings Road to Stebbings dam.
 Glenside residents have been planting and maintaining the stream sides and natural environment along here every year since 2002.
 A beautiful walk.
+Do the loop down Westchester Drive past the early settler memorial back to the Cafe or return down Stebbings road back to the Cafe.

-At the entrance to Glenside Reserve, turn sharp left and take a short ten minute loop walk in Glenside Reserve.
+At the driveway entrance to Glenside Reserve, turn sharp left in front of the Glenside Reserve sign and take a short ten minute loop walk in Glenside Reserve.
 Halfway along the route is another ten minute loop.
 This is an easy grade walk designed for older people and little children.
 It is an excellent walk during a work break or for a short stroll.
 No bikes.
 Dogs on leads.

-Walk up the driveway next to Twiglands to the historic Halfway House.
+Park at Glenside Reserve or walk 5 minutes from Thyme Cafe to the historic Halfway House and heritage garden in Glenside Reserve.
 The heritage garden is maintained by volunteers.
-There are park benches to sit on.
+There are park benches to sit on, large lawns and flowers.
 The house is privately tenanted.

 Glenside village area